Effective Date March 27, 2020

 IV.
 Cookies and similar technologies

 We automatically receive and store certain types of information whenever you use our Sites by using “cookies” and analogous technology.
-“Cookies” are small files that we place on your computer or your Web browser memory to enable our systems to recognise your browser or device.
+“Cookies” are small files that we place on your computer or your Web browser memory to enable our systems to recognize your browser or device.

 You may be able to direct your internet browser not to allow cookies and you can delete existing cookies from your computer.

-V. Security of information
+VI.
+Security of information

 We work to protect the security of your information during transmission by using Secure Sockets Layer (SSL) software, which encrypts information you input.
 We also use a secure server hosting location in the U.S., firewall protection, controlled access and encryption technology to protect your data.
 Please be advised, however, that while we strive to protect your information, we cannot guarantee or warrant the security of any information you disclose or transmit to us over the internet.

-VI.
+VII.
 Third- party policies

-VIII.
+IX.
 Additional provisions applicable to individuals in the European Union

 - Your Rights